SWU Leaflets

 SWU Reasearch

 - Social workers report housing crisis for children (2025) – In conjunction with ITV News, SWU’s research revealed that over a fifth of social workers working with children, young people, and families have seen their service remove a child or children from their family in the last three years where unsafe or inappropriate housing conditions was a key contributing factor.
+This was submitted as evidence to the Housing, Communities and Local Government Committee in August 2025.

 - How the cost-of-living crisis is affecting social workers and the people they support (2024) – Exclusive research conducted by The Independent and SWU highlights how austerity has decimated social services and led to Dickensian living conditions.